Vincent-Millane/cname-cloaking/README.md

 \
 \
 \
-If you want to make my work and my investment available to everyone, you can do it in Monero cryptocurrency with this account number:
+If you wish to value my work and my investment, you can do so in Monero crypto-currency with this account number:

 > 8AwD8HWyj1KSePrnk3VmkLJf3QQYKCHKmHBCZw4YBqEsLQpApAYUjRzQFx8WEQQqz78QXptAJvHQMPB2vp94pxiZTwtput9